astridte/asif/README.md

  * And reads out loud the summarized text

 This project is built as a UI which loads video meetings and does the job.
+At the current state, the project is only tested in a one person meeting, further developement has to be made to adapt summarization to multiple people interacting with each other.

 ## Installation of dependencies
 Installation of Visual Studio C++ is needed for dlib